 How many days should you stay at Lake Atitlán?

 If you want to take the time to properly explore Lake Atitlan, Captain Ulysses recommends staying for at least 3 days.

 💡More traveling tips 💡

 Captain Ulysses also explored Tikal in Guatemala.
 Find out more in his detailed article here!

-If you don’t want to plan your itinerary in Guatemala yourself, Captain Ulysses highly recommends two agencies: Evaneos and Terres d’Aventure.
-Both these agencies are reliable, respect local communities and will be attentive to your needs and expectations.
+📍Organised tours: If you don’t want to plan your itinerary in Guatemala yourself, Captain Ulysses highly recommends Evaneos.
+This travel agency is reliable, respects local communities and will be attentive to your needs and expectations.